History of Virginia Lottery in Timeline

 Virginia Lottery

-The Virginia Lottery is an independent agency of the Commonwealth of Virginia established in 1987 following a statewide referendum.
-Ticket sales began in 1988, and all profits are constitutionally mandated to support K-12 public education in Virginia.
-In Fiscal Year 2025, the lottery generated over $901 million in profits, contributing approximately 10% of the state's school funding.
-To date, the Virginia Lottery has contributed over $17.3 billion to Virginia's K-12 education system.
+The Virginia Lottery, established in 1987 following a statewide referendum, is an independent agency of the Commonwealth of Virginia.
+Ticket sales commenced on September 20, 1988.
+All lottery profits are constitutionally mandated to support K–12 public education in Virginia.
+In Fiscal Year 2025, the Lottery generated over $901 million in profits, constituting approximately 10% of the state's school funding.
+Cumulative lottery profits in Virginia have exceeded $17.3 billion.

 In 1987, the Virginia Lottery was created when Virginians voted in a statewide referendum in favor of a state lottery.